Michael E. Hartmann

 Senior Fellow and Director, Center for Strategic Giving

-Michael E. Hartmann is a Senior Fellow and Director of the Center for Strategic Giving at the Capital Research Center in Washington, D.C.
+Michael E. Hartmann is CRC’s senior fellow and director of the Center for Strategic Giving, providing analysis of and commentary about philanthropy and giving.
 He also co-edits The Giving Review, a joint project of Philanthropy Daily and the Center for Strategic Giving.
-For more than 18 years, he served in various roles on the program staff of The Lynde and Harry Bradley Foundation in Milwaukee, including as its Director of Research.
+For more than 18 years, he served in various roles on the program staff of the Lynde and Harry Bradley Foundation in Milwaukee, including as its Director of Research.

 A graduate of the University of Minnesota Law School, Hartmann has also published law-review articles on the constitutionality of school vouchers and aspects of welfare reform, as well as on the First Amendment and intellectual-property rights.
-He has written for National Affairs, Law & Liberty, City Journal, National Review Online, RealClearPolitics, RealClearPolicy, RealClearBooks, RealClearReligion, the Washington Examiner, Philanthropy, Philanthropy Daily, and HistPhil, as well.
+He has written for National Affairs, Law & Liberty, City Journal, National Review Online, RealClearPolitics, RealClearPolicy, RealClearBooks, RealClearReligion, Washington Examiner, Philanthropy, Philanthropy Daily, and HistPhil.